ryosan-470/factordb-python/README.md

 If you want to use this script with Python, you should type `import` statement on your code like this:

 ```
-import factordb
-# or
-from factordb import FactorDB
+from factordb.factordb import FactorDB
 ```

 Then, you can get the answer with Python lists.

 ```
-In [1]: from factordb import FactorDB
+In [1]: from factordb.factordb import FactorDB

 In [2]: f = FactorDB(16)